ghc-proposals/ghc-proposals/proposals/0000-unlifted-strict.rst

 For ``Nat`` above, having ``x :: Strict Nat`` is enough to know that the inhabitant really only can be a natural number.

+Now for the rest of this proposal, we assume that the plan outlined in `#16970
+<https://gitlab.haskell.org/ghc/ghc/issues/16970>`_ has landed, in particular
+for its operational consequence that strict constructor fields always contain tagged pointers.

-For another example, consider a binary tree data structure:
+This is attractive in the following example involving a binary tree data
+structure:

 ::